sjamcsclub/jamhacks-discord-verification/README.md

 -   This codebase is organized as a monorepo, with the usual `packages` directory replaced with `services`
 -   Typescript
+-   For Docker: Docker doesn't allow copying outside of CWD, and doesn't follow symlinks outside the CWD, so there are 3 copies of the Prisma schema located in each service.
+Hard link them with: `ln -vf schema.prisma services/sync/schema.prisma; ln -vf schema.prisma services/discord/schema.prisma; ln -vf schema.prisma services/web/schema.prisma`

 ### Setup